xerisx/xerisx/README.md

 🙋‍♂️ **Self-Introduction:**
 &nbsp;&emsp;In my professional career, I primarily focused on developing RestAPIs using Ruby.
-&nbsp;&emsp;As a freelancer, I am now engaged in developing APIs with Ruby and Rust, as well as front-end development using React.
+&nbsp;&emsp;I am currently involved in API development using Ruby and Rust, as well as front-end development with React.
 &nbsp;&emsp;Beyond just the technology, I have a passion for creating things.
 In my private time, I enjoy developing iOS apps using SwiftUI.
 &nbsp;&emsp;Ah, I can hardly read English, but I write everything in English because it looks cool 😆
 &nbsp;&emsp;Currently undertaking a daily contribution challenge! 🌱